LunguGeorgeProgramator/new-php-rpg-hero-game/README.md

     git clone https://github.com/LunguGeorgeProgramator/new-php-rpg-hero-game

-Run the game in proser and just click button "next turn".
+Run the game in browser and just click button "next turn".

 How to run test: